jhon2520/barril_extension/README.md

-# barril-files-generator README
+# barrel-files-generator README

-This is the README for your extension "barril-files-generator".
+This is the README for your extension "barrel-files-generator".
 After writing up a brief description, we recommend including the following sections.

 ## Features